jimburton/scrabble/chapters/Chapter3.md

 In this chapter we introduce a change that will have a big influence on the internal design of the library from now on: monadic error checking.
-It will allow us to thread the state of the game through a long and growing series of computations without having to worry at each stage about whether anything went wrong.
+It will allow us to elegantly chain together a long and growing series of computations without having to worry at each stage about whether anything went wrong.